-- 1) Obligations, including letters of credit, of the United States or its agencies and instrumentalities, excluding mortgage backed securities; - 2) Direct obligations of the State of Texas or its agencies and instrumentalities; - 3) Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation (FDIC) or by the explicit full faith and credit of the United States; - 4) Obligations of states agencies, counties, cities and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than "A" or its equivalent; - 5) Certificates of Deposit (CD) as authorized under the Act; - 6) Repurchase Agreements which are fully collateralized as authorized by the Act.
+1) Obligations, including letters of credit, of the United States or its agencies and instrumentalities, including the Federal Home Loan Banks, but excluding mortgage backed securities;

+2) Direct obligations of the State of Texas or its agencies and instrumentalities;

+3) Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation (FDIC) or by the explicit full faith and credit of the United States;

+4) Obligations of states agencies, counties, cities and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than "A" or its equivalent;

+5) Certificates of Deposit (CD) as authorized under the Act;

+6) Repurchase Agreements which are fully collateralized as authorized by the Act.
 Flex repurchase agreements may be used for capital project funds but will not extend past the anticipated expenditure schedule;

-- 7) Commercial Paper rated A1/P1 or better as authorized by the Act; - 8) AAA-Rated no-load government money market mutual funds as authorized by the Act, which strive to maintain a \$1 NAV; - 9) Local government investment pools as authorized by and compliant with the Act; - 10) FDIC insured Brokered Certificate of Deposit securities purchased from a broker or a bank with a main or branch office in Texas, settled delivery versus payment to the City's safekeeping agent; and - 11) Fully insured or collateralized interest bearing accounts from any bank in Texas, including those accounts utilizing an FDIC insurance spreading program acceptable to the City.
+7) Commercial Paper rated A1/P1 or better as authorized by the Act;

+8) AAA-Rated no-load government money market mutual funds as authorized by and compliant with the Act,

+9) Local government investment pools as authorized by and compliant with the Act,

+10) FDIC insured Brokered Certificate of Deposit securities purchased from a broker or a bank with a main or branch office in Texas, settled delivery versus payment to the City's safekeeping agent.

+11) Fully insured or collateralized interest bearing accounts as authorized under the Act, including those accounts utilizing an FDIC insurance spreading program acceptable to the City.

-B. PROHIBITED INVESTMENTS
+B. Prohibited Investments